 Culinary Assistant Diploma

 The culinary assistant diploma course is held at the Oak Creek campus.
 This 33-credit technical certificate includes courses in sanitation, food service, culinary skills, catering, menu planning and mathematics.
 Students learn food service safety, food production and work simplification techniques.

 The classes for the 70-credit associate's program are held at the downtown Milwaukee campus.
 Culinary coursework includes garde manger, baking, specialty foods, food preparation, dining room service, wine and beverages, menu planning, nutrition, sanitation and catering.
 General studies in communication skills, math, psychology, economics and history are also required.
 In addition to courses, students complete a field experience requirement.

-Associate of Applied Science in Bakery/Pastry Arts
+Associate of Applied Science in Baking and Pastry Arts

-Students learn about safety in the bakery and baking techniques including mixing batters and recipe conversions.
+Students learn about safety in bakery and baking techniques including mixing batters and recipe conversions.
 Baking courses examine basic baking techniques and principles, ingredient functions, cake decorating, healthy and natural baking, specialty baking and pastry techniques, confections and sugar work.
-Academic core courses in economics, communications, math, nutrition, psychology and history, as well as a field experience are required.
+Academic core courses in economics, communications, math, nutrition, psychology and history, as well as a field experience, are required.

 Waukesha County Technical College

 WCTC's food service production program is accredited by the American Culinary Federation Educational Institute.
 The faculty is comprised of Certified Executive Chefs.
 The school's technical certificate programs in culinary arts provide the means for employed students to expand their skills, participate in short-term training to obtain entry-level skills or transfer their credits to more advanced culinary arts programs.